CompuTec/computec-docs/docs/appengine/developers-guide/sapui5-plugins/plugin-configuration.md

 ### Results

-Now after you rebuild and start AppEngine your configuration will be added to AppEngine configuration (appengine.config or respectively dev_appengine.config).
+Now, after you rebuild and start AppEngine your configuration will be added to AppEngine configuration (appengine.config or respectively dev_appengine.config).
 This can be seen in Administration Panel in Plugin Settings.

 ![Added Settings](./media/plugin-configuration/added-setings-for-plugin.webp)